igrzi/AWS-Study/notes/ROUTE53/R53_DNS-concepts.md

 ## DNS Searches

 ### Direct Lookup
-- Converts a hostname to a IP Address
+- Converts a hostname to an IP Address

 ### Reverse Lookup
 - Converts a IP Address to a hostname